Choosing Staircases – How to get best staircase for your budget

 Design is an intangible aspect of a project that many clients and particularly their QS may not see the value in until the build starts.
 Once the build starts the process of working with good design becomes more tangible to everyone.

-1. Engage a specialist for design cost options before allocating budget for your staircase.
+- Engage a specialist for design cost options before allocating budget or choosing staircases designs.

-4. Understand the implications of including the staircase in the remit of your QS
+- Understand the implications of including the staircase in the remit of your QS.

-5. Understand the limitations of concrete stairs if this is what you are considering
+- Understand the limitations of concrete stairs if this is what you are considering.

-7. Understand the differences in stairs offered by “bespoke staircase manufacturers”.
-For example 100% bespoke companies such as Bisca, those offering modular stairs (often wrongly sold as bespoke) and products made by fabricators who pay scant attention to any design aspects and quality of finish.
+- Understand the differences in stairs offered by “bespoke staircase manufacturers”.
+For example 100% bespoke companies such as Bisca, those offering modular”bespoke” stairs and products made by fabricators who pay scant attention to any design aspects and quality of finish.